 For starters, we did not set out to make a clock at a certain price point.

-We set out to make a clock that was beautifully made out of metal and wood and glass and held together with screws (instead of plastic held together with glue,) built by hand (instead of robots,) in the USA (instead of China,) using the longest lasting off the shelf parts available with a tested, proven track record (instead of absorbing very high tooling costs to make parts that may lower cost, but whose durability would be unknown) and made in small quantities (thousands, not millions.)
+We set out to make a clock that was beautifully made out of metal and wood and glass and held together with screws (instead of plastic held together with glue,) built by hand (instead of robots,) using the longest lasting off the shelf parts available with a tested, proven track record (instead of absorbing very high tooling costs to make parts that may lower cost, but whose durability would be unknown) and made in small quantities (thousands, not millions).

 We set out to make exactly what we wanted, not what the market wanted.